primaryNK/FlyArena/CONTRIBUTING.md

 derivative versions, mods, ports, or commercial products.
 See [LICENSE](LICENSE) for details.

+## Changes that require prior discussion

+Please open an Issue or Discussion before implementing changes that affect:

+- neural dynamics or BANC interpretation
+- learning/reward behavior
+- `.flypack` or `.flytrain` compatibility
+- security or file import behavior
+- build/release infrastructure
+- core combat semantics

+Large architectural changes may be declined even if they build successfully.

 ## Project rules

 Keep neural outputs at the actuator level: forward thrust, turn, sword drive,